inspectordanno/inspectordanno.github.io/_projects/pennies.md

   #   url:     https://github.com/inspectordanno/titanic_survival
 featured:    true
 ---
+>Not currently optimized for mobile, but I'm working on it!

 Eliminating the American penny, explained with data visualization.
 Created as part of a master's thesis in information design and visualization at Northeastern University in 2019.